prachi-shg23/Netflix-Clone/README.md

 # Netflix-Clone
- This is Netflix clone website created using HTML and CSS
+ This is Netflix clone website created using HTML and CSS.